 It offers features for long-term and short-term tasks.
 The workload view has a self-generating progress meter that lets you quickly identify who is doing what and determine whether employees are working too much or too little.

 The software also offers dashboards for a simplified overview, project reports and customizable charts, as well as more user management and timeline options.

 Task automation allows you to set rules for your tasks, so actions are automatically taken when something happens (such as a team member commenting on a post).
 When your automations work, you can get updates through email or mobile notifications.
 Asana’s third-party integrations are useful, too.

 With just one click, you can connect your project management tool to Gmail, Salesforce, Dropbox and more.

 While Asana provides a solid set of project management features in the free plan, some of its more useful features are locked behind its paid plans.
-However, the free plan does provide up to 15 users with a calendar view and unlimited tasks and projects.
+However, the free plan does provide up to 15 users with a calendar view and unlimited tasks and projects, making it a great ClickUp alternative.
 You can start with a 30-day free trial to test the paid plans.